 Three burrowing owls were observed on December 3, 2002 and/or January 8, 2003 in ruderal/disturbed (fallow agricultural) habitat at the Sno-boy site proposed for relocating the rail-truck tank car transfer facility under the BART Alternative.
 The burrow complex used at this location did not show evidence of long-term residency.
 Therefore, these individuals may have been transient or wintering birds.
-Additionally, suitable habitat for wintering or breeding birds may be present in the vicinity of the busway connectors to be constructed under the Baseline Alternative between I-680 and the planned BART Warm Springs Station, as well as between this station and I-880, and at two additional sites proposed for construction of facilities under the BART Alternative: at the proposed Locomotive Wye Fremont Option, and west and north of the proposed TPSS #5 site.
+Additionally, suitable habitat for wintering or breeding birds may be present in the vicinity of the busway connectors to be constructed under the Baseline Alternative between I-680 and the planned BART Warm Springs Station, as well as between this station and I-880, and at four additional sites proposed for construction of facilities under the BART Alternative: at the site of the proposed Locomotive Wye Fremont Option; in the vicinity of the proposed South Calaveras Future Station; at the Sno-boy site proposed for relocation of the rail-truck tank car transfer facility; and to the west and north of the proposed TPSS #5 site.
 The habitat in these areas is degraded and fragmented by agricultural conversion and urban development.
-Altogether, approximately 28 acres of burrowing owl habitat occurs within the SVRTC at these various locations.
+Altogether, approximately 28.6 acres of burrowing owl habitat occurs within the SVRTC at these various locations.